tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 ## Announcement

-Announcement of support hybrid authentication is through SUPPORTED_AUTH_METHODS notification as defined in {{RFC9593}}, which includes a list of acceptable authentication methods announcements, this document defines a hybrid authentication announcements with following format:
+Announcement of support hybrid authentication is through SUPPORTED_AUTH_METHODS notification as defined in {{RFC9593}}, which includes a list of acceptable authentication methods announcements. this document defines a hybrid authentication announcements with following format:

                          1                   2                   3